 Up to 50 percent of antimicrobial use in hospitals is unnecessary and inappropriate.
 This is not a new fact.
 The consequences of inappropriate use includes risk of toxicity, increased length of stay, as well as increased costs to patients, hospitals and payors.
-Antibiotic overuse also contributes to the growing problems of Clostridium difficile infection (CDI).
+Antibiotic overuse also contributes to the growing problems of Clostridioides difficile infection (CDI).
 We also know that prolonged and wide use of antimicrobial drugs has contributed to the worldwide problem of antimicrobial drug resistance.
 There are an increasing number of pathogens that cause serious infections that are resistant to one or more antimicrobial agents, including Methicillin- resistant Staphylococcus aureus (MRSA) and most recently, the emergence of Carbapenem-resistant Enterobacteriaceae (CRE) including Klebsiella pneumoniae carbapenemase (KPC).

 A growing body of evidence demonstrates that programs dedicated to improving antibiotic use, commonly referred to as “Antibiotic Stewardship Programs (ASPs)”, can both optimize the treatment of infections and reduce adverse events associated with antibiotic use.
-These programs help clinicians improve the quality of patient care and improve patient safety through increased infection cure rates, reduced treatment failures, and increased frequency of correct prescribing for therapy and prophylaxis.
+These programs help clinicians improve the quality of patient care and improve patient safety through increased infection cure rates, reduced treatment failures and increased frequency of correct prescribing for therapy and prophylaxis.
 They also significantly reduce hospital rates of CDI and antibiotic resistance, while saving hospitals money.

-- Slow the Emergence of Resistant Bacteria and Prevent the Spread of Resistant Infections.
+- Slow the Emergence of Resistant Bacteria and Prevent the Spread of Resistant Infections

-- Strengthen National One-Health Surveillance Efforts to Combat Resistance,
+- Strengthen National One-Health Surveillance Efforts to Combat Resistance

-- Advance Development and Use of Rapid and Innovative Diagnostic Tests for Identification and Characterization of Resistant Bacteria.
+- Advance Development and Use of Rapid and Innovative Diagnostic Tests for Identification and Characterization of Resistant Bacteria

-- Accelerate Basic and Applied Research and Development for New Antibiotics, Other Therapeutics, and Vaccines.
+- Accelerate Basic and Applied Research and Development for New Antibiotics, Other Therapeutics and Vaccines

-- Improve International Collaboration and Capacities for Antibiotic Resistance Prevention, Surveillance, Control, and Antibiotic Research and Development.
+- Improve International Collaboration and Capacities for Antibiotic Resistance Prevention, Surveillance, Control, and Antibiotic Research and Development

 Premier offers an array of data, technology and performance improvement tools, programs, and initiatives, to achieve the National Action Plan goals and help healthcare providers and organizations implement antimicrobial stewardship programs that strengthen surveillance, reduce inappropriate use and prevent the spread of resistant infections.
 These resources include:

-- Surveillance and reporting of infections, antimicrobial use, resistance, and related cost;
+- Surveillance and reporting of infections, antimicrobial use, resistance, and related cost

-- Clinical collaboratives to network and implement data driven clinical improvements and cost reductions, share evidence based practices and learn from top performers.
+- Clinical collaboratives to network and implement data driven clinical improvements and cost reductions, share evidence based practices and learn from top performers